 THE BAG ITSELF

 Manfrotto Offroad – this is a kind of bag you should own.
-It has a decent camera compartment which you can even take out but most importantly – you can actually carry also other stuff normal human beings might need when travelling – like food or warm clothes.
+It has a decent camera compartment which you can even take out but most importantly – you can actually carry also other stuff normal human beings might need when traveling – like food or warm clothes.
 Although it does look bigger, it is pretty much cabin-sized.
 This bag is perfect for a 1-3 day trip.

 Pedea Camera Bag – Pedea is one of those basic cheapo brands you’re offered when purchasing something on Amazon.
 So you wouldn’t expect much.
 But I must say, it is more than enough for transporting a camera and a small tripod from A to B. Or for having it in a car ready for some photography action.